milanglacier/termint.el/README.md

 # Installation

-`termint` is available on the MELPA package repository.
+`termint` is available on the ELPA and MELPA package repository.
 You can install it using your preferred package manager.

 ```emacs-lisp
 (package-install 'termint)